mikasremeika/pw2cif/README.md

 Which atomic positions to process: -sf (start and final) -int (intermediate).
 Intermediate positions do not include start and final positions.
-All positions will be written into one CIF file, labeles accordingly.
+All positions will be written into one CIF file, labeled accordingly.

-pw.x output file (captuted output to stdout).
+pw.x output file (captured output to stdout).